Aptivi/NitrocidKS/README.md

 Not only it has some basic commands, but it also provides script support, network support, and tons of awesome things.

-WARNING: Second-generation versions of KS are not backwards-compatible with the first-generation versions.
-Upgrade your mods to support the latest API changes.

-WARNING: The gangsta language contains strong language that may make you feel uncomfortable reading it.

 ## Build Status

 Here are all the CI build status for all the active KS branches.